iluwatar/java-design-patterns/event-queue/README.md

 * Complexity in managing the event queue.
 * Potential for difficult-to-track bugs due to asynchronous behavior.
 * Overhead of maintaining event queue integrity and performance.
+* As the event queue model decouples the sender-receiver relationship - this means that the event-queue design pattern is unsuitable for scenarios in which the sender requires a response.
+For example, this is a prominent feature within online multiplayer games, therefore, this approach requires thorough consideration.

 ## Related Patterns